pmorande27/pmorande27/README.md

-### Hi!
+### Pablo Morandé
 I am a second year student at the University of Edinburgh studying Theoretical Physics.
 I am currently the Project Manager of Quality assurance at Hyped, developing a testing framework for the 16,000+ line C++ codebase.

 <!--